bol-edu/caravel-soc_fpga/README.md

 fiROM = open("gcd_la.hex", "r+")
 ```
 ### Validation on PYNQ FPGA Board
-You can validate designed Caravel user project on your PYNQ-Z2 board or join Boledu Prime program ([application form](https://docs.google.com/forms/d/1SL3_1C-p3XC8zOK1aoqdSMLJcr5ZgaPW0dPa6yAKhDo)) to use presetup one.
+You can validate designed Caravel user project on your PYNQ-Z2 board or Boledu presetup one.
 We demonstrate Boledu PYNQ-Z2 board user flow to explain the validation steps.

 * OnlineFPGA login
 ```